reimagined/resolve/packages/resolve-scripts/src/template/README.md

 Open [http://localhost:3000](http://localhost:3000/) to view it in the browser.

-## **Project Structure Overview**
+## **🗂️ Project Structure Overview**
-[Create ReSolve App](https://www.npmjs.com/package/create-resolve-app) is an NPM package referenced to the latest versions of the [reSolve framework packages](https://github.com/reimagined/resolve/tree/master/packages).
+[Create ReSolve App](https://www.npmjs.com/package/creat-resolve-app) is an NPM package referenced to the latest versions of the [reSolve framework packages](https://github.com/reimagined/resolve/tree/master/packages).
 It consists of the common isomorphic part which describes domain business logic, and React components for the presentation part.
 No implicit server part is needed - it is encapsulated in `resolve-scripts`, but can be customized by [config](#configuration-files).
 The project also includes unit & E2E testing and deployment assets.
 All source code and functional tests are written in the [ES2016](http://2ality.com/2016/01/ecmascript-2016.html) language.

 ```
 resolve-app/